mattabb/Piano-With-Friends/README.md

 `put-your-code-here`

 ## Features
-* Vue-CLI Front-end utilizing Vuetify and websockets
+* Vue-CLI Front-end utilizing Vuetify, HowlerJS, TonalJS, websockets and more!
 * Go back-end utilizing gorilla/mux and gorilla/websocket

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Improve the look of our website using Vue

 ## Status
 Project is: _in progress_